-The results of the Group for the year ended 30 April 2022 are set out in the consolidated income statement on page 63 of this annual report.
+The results of the Group for the year ended 30 April 2023 are set out in the consolidated income statement on page 64 of this annual report.

-No interim dividend has been declared for the year ended 30 April 2022 (2021: Nil).
-The board of Directors (the "Board") has resolved to recommend, subject to the approval of the shareholders at the forthcoming annual general meeting of the Company, the payment of a final dividend of HK1.00 cent (2021: HK0.90 cent) per share for the year ended 30 April 2022 payable on or about 2 November 2022 to the shareholders whose names appear on the Company's register of members on 12 October 2022.
+No interim dividend has been declared for the year ended 30 April 2023 (2022: Nil).
+The board of directors of the Company (the "Board") has resolved to recommend, subject to the approval of the shareholders at the forthcoming annual general meeting of the Company, the payment of a final dividend of HK1.00 cent (2022: HK1.00 cent) per share for the year ended 30 April 2023 payable on or about 6 November 2023 to the shareholders whose names appear on the Company's register of members on 13 October 2023.